bundlewrap/bundlewrap/doc/dev_item.rst

 Step 3: Implement methods
 -------------------------

-You should probably start with ``get_status``.
+You should probably start with ``sdict_actual``.
 Use ``self.node.run("command")`` to run shell commands on the current node and check the ``stdout`` property of the returned object.
-The info dict passed to ``ItemStatus`` can be filled with arbitrary information on how to efficiently fix the item.

-Next up is the ``ask`` method.
-It must return a string containing all information a user needs in interactive mode to decide whether they want to apply the item or not and offer a preview of all changes that would be made.
+The only other method you have to implement is ``fix``.
+It doesn't have to return anything and just uses ``self.node.run()`` to fix the item.
+To do this efficiently, it may use the provided parameters indicating which keys differ between the should-be sdict and the actual one.
+Both sdicts are also provided in case you need to know their values.

-Finally, the ``fix`` method doesn't have to return anything and just uses ``self.node.run()`` to fix the item.
-To do this efficiently, it may use the ``status.info`` dict you built earlier.
+If you're having trouble, try looking at the `source code for the items that come with BundleWrap <https://github.com/bundlewrap/bundlewrap/tree/master/src/bundlewrap/items>`_.
+The ``pkg_*`` items are pretty simple and easy to understand while ``files`` is the most complex to date.
+Or just drop by on `IRC <irc://chat.freenode.net/bundlewrap>`_, we're glad to help.